 Best Rideshare Insurance for Military Members, Veterans and Their Families: USAA

 USAA offers rideshare insurance exclusively for veterans, active service members and their families.
-This coverage bridges the gap between turning on your rideshare app and accepting a ride.
-Existing USAA auto insurance customers can add this coverage for as low as $6 per month.
+This coverage bridges the Period 1 gap between turning on your rideshare app and accepting a ride.
+Existing USAA customers add this protection for $6 per month.

-- What it covers: Extends regular auto insurance coverage to Period 1
+What it covers: Extends regular auto insurance coverage to Period 1, including liability, comprehensive, collision and other personal policy coverages.

-- What isn't covered: Coverage during Periods 2 and 3
+What isn't covered: Coverage during Periods 2 and 3, when rideshare company insurance provides protection.

 - Affordable rideshare coverage starting at $6/month